 Think of it this way for foster children: they are taken from their homes and family at a moment’s notice, asked to trust a stranger who transports them to another stranger’s house and are unable to take anything with them.
 He cannot take his toys, his favorite TV shows, his books, his clothes, or his pets.
 He cannot bring his parents.
 The only thing he can take is his culture.
+Celebrating familiar holidays may help them feel more at home.
 It’s up to the foster parents to make that happen.

 – Culture shock.
 Non-relative adoptions are hard enough for adopted children.
 If you are adopting from overseas, they may have endured war, poverty, or the death of a parent.
 Even if they have been adopted here in the states, they may have endured abuse, neglect, or abandonment.
 Even if you adopt an infant from birth, they are enduring the separation from their birth mother.
 Any way you slice it, there will be trauma.
 Add to that, the culture shock of moving from one culture to another, from one family to another, from one home to another, is another type of trauma.
 That type of transition can be tough.
 One thing that can mitigate the trauma is keeping that child connected to their culture.